 FTI CONSULTING INTERVIEWS & CULTURE

-As consulting firms go, FTI Consulting is a newcomer – but at just over 30 years old, the firm has made impressive strides to become one of the most respected name in legal analysis and data-driven research to support major initiatives for law firms, banks and the majority of the Fortune 500.
+As consulting firms go, FTI Consulting is a newcomer – but at almost 40 years old, the firm has made impressive strides to become one of the most respected name in legal analysis and data-driven research to support major initiatives for law firms, banks and the majority of the Fortune 500.

-How has the firm grown from a podunk, small-town cluster to a global behemoth?
-Through acquisitions, savvy, and some pretty bold moves.
+How has the firm grown from a small-town cluster to a global behemoth?
+Through acquisitions and some savvy, bold moves.
 Read on to find out more!

 FTI CONSULTING KEY STATS